 The Ministry of a Christian Stepmom

 After their divorce, my dad dated a delightful woman named Sharon.
-Though they never married, and were only together a short time, I will always remember Sharon for the way she loved me like a daughter and taught me much about life.
-She helped me learn all about how to apply cosmetics and hosted my friends for sleepovers.
+Though they never married, and were only together for a short time, I will always remember Sharon for the way she loved me like a daughter and taught me much about life.
+She helped me learn all about how to apply cosmetics, and she even hosted my friends for sleepovers.
 Sharon was a delightful cook and loved to decorate.
 She was a beautiful example of a sweet mother-figure who chose to invest her life into a defeated young girl.

 My dad later married a kind woman named Jean.
 My children know Jean as Nanny, and she loved them like her own grandchildren.
 Jean was just what I needed as an adult stepchild.
 She loved my dad well and took care of him until the end of his life.
 I will always be thankful for my sweet stepmom, Jean.